-The Saanich Water Distribution System has 2,327 fire hydrants.
-As part of the hydrant maintenance program 893 hydrants were inspected and serviced in 2020 to ensure proper operation.
-All hydrants are inspected and serviced on a 2 - 3 year cycle depending on operational efficiencies.
+The Saanich Water Distribution System has 2,342 fire hydrants.
+As part of the hydrant maintenance program all hydrants are inspected and serviced on a 3 - 4 year cycle.
+In 2021 29% of hydrants were serviced.

 Table 8 - Hydrants Maintained by Year